Summer Graduate Music Session

 Students who wish to receive full consideration for admission to the summer master’s program in music education, as well as students who would like to be considered for an assistantship must apply by April 1.

-Musicianship may be demonstrated by performing a live audition, submitting a CD or DVD audition, or submitting a recording of a previous solo performance.
-Applicants may also submit a DVD of conducting performance (available only with permission of the performance area faculty member).
+Musicianship may be demonstrated by performing a live audition, submitting a video or audio recorded audition, or submitting a recording of a previous solo performance.
+Applicants may also submit a video recording of conducting performance (available only with permission of the performance area faculty member).

 Graduate assistantships for the summer master’s program in music education are partial awards that cover approximately three credits of tuition.
 These awards are renewable for up to three consecutive summers, providing the recipient enrolls in at least six credits each summer and remains in good academic standing.